eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

     2. The *Client* library serializes the topic inside an XRCE message using *Micro CDR*.
        As a result, the XRCE message with the topic is stored in an **Output Stream Buffer**.
     3. The *Client* library calls the Serial Transport to send the serialized message.
-    4. The Serial Transport frames the message, that is, adds the header, payload and CRC of the frame taking into account the stuffing.
+    4. The Serial Transport frames the message, that is, adds the header, payload, and CRC of the frame, taking into account the stuffing.
        This step takes place in an auxiliary buffer called **Framing Buffer**.
-    5. Each time the Framing Buffer is full, the data is flushed into the **Device Buffer** calling the writing system function.
+    5. Each time the Framing Buffer is full, the data is flushed into the **Device Buffer**, calling the writing system function.

 .. image:: images/serial_transport_sending.svg

 This approach has some advantages which should be pointed out:

-    1. The HDLD framing and the CRC control provides **integrity** and **security** to the Serial Transport.
+    1. The HDLD framing and the CRC control provide **integrity** and **security** to the Serial Transport.
     2. The framing technique allows to **reducing memory usage**.
-       This is because the Framing Buffer size (42 bytes) bounds the Device Buffer size.
+       It is because the Framing Buffer size (42 bytes) bounds the Device Buffer size.
     3. The framing technique also allows sending **large data** over serial.
-       This is because the message size is not bounded by the Device Buffer size, since the message is fragmented and stuffing during the framing stage.
+       It is because the message size is not bounded by the Device Buffer size, since the message is fragmented and stuffing during the framing stage.

 Data Receiving
 ^^^^^^^^^^^^^^